deploymentking/efk/README.md

 - (F)luentD
 - (K)ibana

-The intended use is as a local development environment to try out FluentD configuration before deployment to an environment.
+The intended use is as a local development environment to try out Fluentd configuration before deployment to an environment.
 I have also included an optional NGINX web server that enables Basic authentication access control to kibana (if using the XPack extension).
 In addition to this, there are a collection of "sources" that feed the EFK stack.
 For example the folder `via-td-agent` contains Docker files that can launch and configure an Ubuntu box that will install the td-agent